 A brief study into the matter of confusion that was introduced through the Christian Scriptures

 The result of the confusion introduced by the misrepresentation of the 'New Covenant' is what has led so many Christian churches into the error of 'replacement theology'.
-The reasoning is that if the Law and the Prophets have been annulled, as the author of Hebrews suggests, or cursed, as the so-called apostle Paul suggests, then its a simple extrapolation to conclude that the Jewish people as a whole have been cursed by God, and His relationship with the nation of Israel has been broken and made obsolete.
-Thus, His relationship, prophecies, and promises to the Jewish people did not vanish away, but were transferred to the Christian church.
-This dreadful theological error is also referred to as 'supersessionism,' suggesting that the New Covenant of Yeshua has superseded all previous covenants God made with the Israelite people, and His favor has likewise been transferred from the Jewish people to the Christian church.
+The reasoning is that if the Law and the Prophets have been annulled, as the author of Hebrews suggests, or cursed, as the so-called apostle Paul suggests, then it's a simple extrapolation to conclude that the Jewish people as a whole have been cursed by God, and His relationship with the nation of Israel has been broken and made obsolete.
+Thus, His relationship, prophecies, and promises to the Jewish people did not vanish away but were transferred to the Christian church.
+This dreadful theological error is also referred to as 'replacement theology,' or 'supersessionism,' suggesting that the New Covenant of Yeshua has superseded all previous covenants God made with the Israelite people, and His favor has likewise been transferred from the Jewish people to the Christian church.
 The terrible consequences of this error cannot be overstated.

 “For as many as are of the works of the law are under the curse; for it is written, "Cursed is everyone who does not continue in all things which are written in the book of the law, to do them."
 But that no one is justified by the law in the sight of God is evident, for "the just shall live by faith." - Galatians 3:10, 11